MattPicDev/mtg-collection-builder/README.md

     - Added min/max validation (0-999) to all quantity number inputs
     - Maintained seamless integration between keyboard-driven and mouse-driven quantity entry
     - Updated README documentation and committed all spinner arrow functionality fixes

+35. **"Let's make a small improvement.
+On the Collection view, the set name and abbreviation in each row should be a link to the Set view for that set.
+If possible, the link should bring the card for that row into view, probably using an anchor." followed by "You forgot to update the README.
+You should update the readme after every functional change."**
+    - Made set names and abbreviations clickable links in Collection view table
+    - Links navigate to Set view for the specific set with anchor to the exact card
+    - Added unique card IDs (`card-{{ card.id }}`) to Set view template for anchor targeting
+    - Implemented smooth scrolling to target card with 2-second highlight effect
+    - Added hover styling for set links with visual feedback and color transitions
+    - Enhanced user navigation: click any set name to jump directly to that card in Set view
+    - Includes automatic centering and temporary highlight animation when arriving at target card
+    - Maintains consistent navigation flow between Collection and Set views for seamless editing workflow
+    - Updated README documentation to reflect improved Collection-to-Set navigation functionality

 ### Key Features Developed
 - **Python Flask web application** with responsive Bootstrap UI